ArmandasRokas/C_labs_raspberrypi/assignment4/docs/readme.md

+## Acceptance testing

+The accepantce test was made indoors (not in a forest), where was trying to detect a dog's activity from maximum 5 meters.
+The program was up and running for 10 hours without any problems or crashes.
+It took also only very few wrong pictures, where was not a movment that took a place, but there was some changes in the lighting og similar.

 ## Conclusion

 The main goal to detect and record the activity was achieved.
-The program works like  it's expected, however it''s only tested indoors.
+The program works like  it's expected, however it's only tested indoors.